craigfurman/github-jira-bridge/README.md

 1. In response to a triage label being applied to a GitHub issue, create a linked stub jira issue.
-1. **Coming soon**: In response to a jira issue being scheduled (having its state changed from icebox/backlog to the ToDo column of a board, for example), change a status label on a linked GitHub issue.
+1. In response to a jira issue's state changing, change a mutually exclusive status label on a linked GitHub issue.
-1. **Coming soon**: In response to a jira issue being started (e.g. moving from ToDo to in-progress), change a status label on a linked GitHub issue.
 1. **Coming soon**: In response to a GitHub issue being closed, change a linked jira issue's status to done.